balmas/tei-digital-age/README.md

 2. Select one of the two sample texts from the src/data directory (tlg1396.tlg001.data.txt for Greek or stoa0261.stoa001_3.data.txt for Latin)

 ##  Transcribe
-* Create a new TEI XML file in the xml directory.
-Adhere to the following file naming scheme:
+* Templates for the transcription TEI XML have been created for you in xml directory:
-  * tlg1396.tlg1000.teida-grc1.xml (Hegesippus Text)
+  * tlg1396.tlg1000.teida-grc1.xml (Hegesippus Text - Greek Transcription)
-  * stoa0261.stoa001_3.teida-lat1.xml (Sidonius Text)
+  * stoa0261.stoa001_3.teida-lat1.xml (Sidonius Text - Latin Transcription)
-* Add the TEI markup for the text to the file
-* Create a new TEI XML file in the xml directory.
-Adhere to the following naming scheme:
-  * tlg1396.tlg1000.teida-eng1.xml (Hegesippus Text)
+  * tlg1396.tlg1000.teida-eng1.xml (Hegesippus Text - English Translation)
-  * stoa0261.stoa001_3.teida-eng1.xml (Sidonius Text)
+  * stoa0261.stoa001_3.teida-eng1.xml (Sidonius Text - English Translation)
-* Add the markup for the translation to the file
+* The file header metadata and basic document structure for the text are already populated.
+You need to add the markup of the text so that the file validates according to the schema.
+Some things to consider identifying in the markup are:
+ * poetic lines (if applicable)
+ * named entities
+ * meter
+ * quotations and citations

 ## Annotate